 “Honey, do I look like the kind of person who has a heart attack?”

-When I talk about female heart patients’ documented treatment-seeking delay behaviour patterns during my heart health presentations, the audiences invariably laugh and cringe at the same time.
+When I talk about female heart patients’ documented treatment-seeking delay behaviour patterns during my Heart Smart Women presentations, the audiences invariably laugh and cringe at the same time.
 We all recognize these familiar patterns: it’s probably nothing, we don’t want to make a fuss or embarrass ourselves, we have far more important things to do right now, and maybe we’ll get help later on – because everybody else’s needs come first.

 I vividly remember the very moment when my own frightening heart symptoms first hit, while I was out on my 6:30 a.m. daily walk one Monday morning in 2008.
 My symptoms were so awful that I had to lean against a nearby tree; my first spontaneous thought was:

 “This better not be a heart attack – because I do NOT have time for this today!”